-Seeing a podiatrist for diabetes (updated for 2021) post.
+Seeing a podiatrist for diabetes (updated for 2021) post and video.

 As a podiatrist for diabetes sufferers for many years now there’s a few myths that we hear in clinic that need to be cleared up.
 As well as important knowledge that we need to share.
 In this post we’ll update you on what podiatrists actually do for people with diabetes and how saving limbs and saving lives are all part of the service.